Brain cancer misdiagnosis claims

 Headaches with features that distinguish them from migraine matter.
 Headaches that wake an adult up, headaches worse in the morning, headaches accompanied by vomiting with no nausea beforehand, headaches that change in character after years of stable migraine, and headaches that are worse on coughing or bending, all warrant investigation.
 NICE is clear that a new or progressive headache pattern in an adult is not migraine until imaging says otherwise.

 Personality and cognitive change, often the symptom families notice before doctors do, is a recognised presentation of frontal lobe tumours.
-A partner saying their husband has become withdrawn, irritable or forgetful in a way that does not fit his history is clinical information, not background noise.
+A partner saying their husband has become withdrawn, irritable or forgetful in a way that does not fit his history is clinical information.

 The Royal College of Paediatrics and Child Health also publishes specific red flags for children, including persistent headache with vomiting, abnormal eye movements and balance problems.
 Where a child’s tumour has been missed, we work to the HeadSmart symptom card the NHS itself promotes.